Skip to main content

 The July 24 substances all have decades of use, mostly in Eastern European and Russian medical practice, but limited Western controlled trial data.
 The FDA assesses substances primarily on the global evidence base and on safety, but bias toward Western trial designs creates an evidence-quality bar that these three may struggle to meet.

-• DSIP (delta sleep-inducing peptide, emideltide): Nominated for sleep.
+• DSIP (delta sleep-inducing peptide, emideltide): The uses FDA evaluated are opioid withdrawal, chronic insomnia, and narcolepsy.
 Mechanism is plausible but human RCT data is thin.
 See our DSIP peptide guide.

-• Semax: Nominated for cognitive function.
-Russian-approved indication is post-stroke cognitive recovery.
+• Semax: The uses FDA evaluated are cerebral ischemia, migraine, and trigeminal neuralgia; the peptide is better known in the wellness market for cognitive enhancement.
 US-language clinical data is limited.
 See Semax peptide and Semax vs Selank.

-• Epitalon: Nominated for healthy aging.
-The longevity claims rely on aging cohort studies from a single research group, which is a structural evidence weakness.
+• Epitalon: The use FDA evaluated is insomnia, though the peptide is marketed for longevity.
+Those longevity claims rely on aging cohort studies from a single research group, which is a structural evidence weakness.
 See Epitalon benefits.

 How to submit a public comment